Aerial Yoga and Massage

 Hanging upside down on an aerial yoga hammock will allow your spine to gently decompress, thus allowing oxygen, synovial fluids and nutrients to move in, thus easing the pain, stiffness and discomfort.

-As you can see, yoga trapeze workouts can benefit your body in many ways.
+As you can see, yoga swing workouts can benefit your body in many ways.
 But before you start performing these poses, make sure you first learn how to hang on aerial yoga swings, to ensure you are doing it right.

 Joining a class for aerial yoga for beginners can help you to master the various poses and positions.